ssmereka/laptop/README.md

 ## Customize Laptop

+You can customize Laptop for each computer by placing files in the `~/.laptop` directory.
+If provided, the following files will be used:

-If provided, your local file `~/.laptop.local` is run at the end of the Laptop script.
-Put your customizations there for your specific machine.
+* `.custom_install.sh` - Script that will be run at the end of the Laptop `install`.

-For example:
+Here's a `.custom_install.sh` example:

 ```zsh
 #!/bin/zsh